-Routine Operations exist when the river stage is less than 8 feet (but greater than 2.5 feet) on the Carrollton Gage in New Orleans; In other words, other than the high water and low water operations described in this section.
+Routine Operations exist when the river stage is less than 8 feet, but greater than 2.5 feet, on the Carrollton Gage in New Orleans.
+River stages greater than 8 feet are considered high water operations.

 During routine operations Traffic Operators serve as "traffic advisors" and provide vital information to mariners about traffic and existing conditions in the vicinity of the Algiers Point between MM 93.5 to MM 95.0.
 The traffic control lights are not energized during routine operations.